 Furthermore, the disruption of these hormones can also affect our metabolism.
 Lack of sleep can lead to a slower metabolic rate, making it harder for our body to burn calories efficiently.
 This can contribute to weight gain and make it more difficult to lose weight.

 It’s important to note that the relationship between hormones, sleep, and weight loss is complex and multifaceted.
-Other factors, such as and lifestyle choices, can also influence these hormonal changes.
+Other factors, such as stress and lifestyle choices, can also influence these hormonal changes.
 However, prioritizing quality sleep and ensuring that we get enough restful sleep can play a significant role in supporting our weight loss efforts.

 The Impact of Sleep Deprivation on Weight Gain